Links & Further Reading

 - A 1994 doctoral dissertation about the Bohemian Grove by Peter Martin Phillips of Sonoma State University.

 Books by Bill Domhoff

-- This book, whose first edition was published in 1967, is the basis for much of this Web site.
-(The publication date of the 6th edition is 2010, but it's available now.)
+- This book, whose first edition was published in 1967, is the basis for much of this site.

 - The Leftmost City: Power and Progressive Politics in Santa Cruz (2009)

 - Co-authored with Richard Gendron.
 This book tells the exciting story of how an unlikely coalition of socialist-feminists, environmentalists, and neighborhood activists stopped every development proposed by the previously unchecked growth coalition after 1969 and then took over the government in 1981, making Santa Cruz the leftmost city in America for the longest period of time in recent American history.
 The book was written because Santa Cruz is the ideal atypical case to show that growth coalition theory is right on target and that public-choice theory, Marxist urban theory, and regime theory are wrong.

 - Diversity in the Power Elite: How It Happened, Why It Matters (2006)

 - Co-authored with Richard L. Zweigenhaft.
 Shows that some women and people of color have made it into the Power Elite, but they tend to come from high-income backgrounds and have received elite educations; even lighter skin color can make a difference.

 - Changing the Powers That Be: How the Left Can Stop Losing and Win (2003)